Opening a Practice Checklist

 Infection Control and Equipment Maintenance

-Ensure that current infection prevention and control measures that are relevant to your practice setting will be written and used.
+Ensure current infection prevention and control measures that are relevant to your practice setting will be written and used.
 See Infection Control and Equipment Maintenance Standard for more information.

 Have a process for safe management and disposal of waste and sharps.